jchapin/capitaltechnologyservices.github.io/_posts/2016-07-11-application-hosting-agreement.md

 Date :

-* Both parts must sign above and keep a copy for their own records.
+* Both parties must sign above and keep a copy for their own records.